 An older person's guide to digital photography

+One of the best pieces of advice is to purchase a simple and easy-to-use camera.
 Although it may seem obvious, once you have your camera, there are a number of things that you will need to remember.
 Here, professional wedding and lifestyle photographer Kayleigh Pope reminds you of what you need to think about before heading out with your camera.

 Getting to know your camera

-It may be tempting to start taking photographs as soon as you can, but it’s advised that you take the time to get to grips with your camera.
+It may be tempting to start taking photographs as soon as you can, but it is advised that you take the time to get to grips with your camera.
 This will prevent you from learning any bad habits and will stop any frustrations when you are out and about.
 Consider doing the points below before you start taking photographs with your camera.

 Setting up the photo

-Dependent on what you are trying to capture, there may be times when you need to set up the photo.
+Depending on what you are trying to capture, there may be times when you need to set up the photo.
 When shooting in bright or low lighting, you may need to change the settings on your camera appropriately.
-Or, alternatively, it may be that you need to use extra equipment to get the shot for which you are hoping.
+Or alternatively, it may be that you need to use extra equipment to get the shot for which you are hoping.

-Look around for a nice background to use.
+Composition and lighting are one of the most important things to consider when setting up a photograph, but how do you know what a good position or composition is?
+Kayleigh Pope explains the sort of set-up you should look for when taking photos as a beginner: “Look around for a nice background to use.
 If you’re photographing people when it’s sunny, I suggest standing in the shade or with their backs facing the sun (so they don’t squint!).
 If you’re indoors, always look for a light source.
-A window is a great place to stand so that natural light falls on your subject. - Kayleigh Pope
+A window is a great place to stand so that natural light falls on your subject.”

 This news article is from Handicare UK.
 Articles that appear on this website are for information purposes only.